Koenkk/zigbee2mqtt.io/docs/devices/TRVZB.md

 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"valve_motor_running_voltage": ""}`.
 It's not possible to write (`/set`) this value.
 The unit of this value is `mV`.

+### Schedule (composite)
+The preset heating schedule to use when the system mode is set to "auto" (indicated with ⏲ on the TRV).
+Up to 6 transitions can be defined per day, where a transition is expressed in the format 'HH:mm/temperature', each separated by a space.
+The first transition for each day must start at 00:00 and the valid temperature range is 4-35°C (in 0.5°C steps).
+The temperature will be set at the time of the first transition until the time of the next transition, e.g. '04:00/20 10:00/25' will result in the temperature being set to 20°C at 04:00 until 10:00, when it will change to 25°C..
+Can be set by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"weekly_schedule": {"sunday": VALUE, "monday": VALUE, "tuesday": VALUE, "wednesday": VALUE, "thursday": VALUE, "friday": VALUE, "saturday": VALUE}}`
+- `sunday` (text)
+- `monday` (text)
+- `tuesday` (text)
+- `wednesday` (text)
+- `thursday` (text)
+- `friday` (text)
+- `saturday` (text)

 ### Linkquality (numeric)
 Link quality (signal strength).